-Our specialist care solicitors are here to provide thorough and confidential legal advice.
+Specialist Child Care Solicitors here to provide thorough legal advice.

 In addition to providing support and assistance to children, The Local Authority also has a duty to protect any child that is brought to their attention and who, it is believed, has suffered or is at risk of suffering harm of any kind.

 The Local Authority receives information from a variety of sources.
 This can be from anonymous persons, concerned family members or friends or even other professionals, i.e. Schools, Health Services, the Police etc. The information received can sometimes be so serious that emergency investigations or action has to be taken to protect the child(ren).
 In other cases a slower pattern of growing concern, over a longer period of time causes the Local Authority to take action.

 The type of information received by the Local Authority will determine the steps taken in relation to your child(ren).
 If the concerns are extremely serious, for example, a child is injured and the explanation of how that injury happened cannot be given, the Local Authority may issue court proceedings immediately.
 These proceedings could be either Care Order or Supervision Order proceedings or Emergency Protection Order proceedings.

 In less serious cases, the Local Authority may start a Public Law Outline Pre-Proceedings Process (PLO process).
 This is where the Local Authority will invite Parents to specially arranged meetings to discuss with them the concerns the Local Authority has and try to work together with the Parent/s to resolve these concerns.
 This process is the final available step which the Local Authority takes before it makes an application to the Court for a Care Order or Supervision Order.